 If you’ve ever used a can of paint stripper, you know it smells toxic.
 But did you know that even short-term exposure could be deadly?

 Paint strippers containing DCM have been linked to more than 50 deaths nationwide since the 1980’s—many from projects like refinishing bathtubs in confined spaces.
 Long-term exposure has been linked to liver toxicity, liver cancer and lung cancer.

 NMP exposure puts women of childbearing age and pregnant women—whether exposed at home or on the job—at risk of harm to their fetuses.
-And workers chronically exposed to NMP are at risk of liver damage.
 There’s even evidence that solvent exposure in men can result in damaged sperm causing birth defects and low birth weight.

 The good news is that safer alternatives are readily available—but we need EPA to ban both of these chemicals from the products available on store shelves and in the workplace.